Do you want to stand out, get noticed and win business? Let’s face it, it’s a tough world with stiff competition in every niche.

 You’re not researching your competitors for fun.
 Competitive auditing is a way to get fresh ideas and data that you can put to good use in your online business.
 If not, what’s the point of using competitive research tools?

-Cicada Online shows the on-page SEO factors that define the success of your competitors.
+Cicada Online is a competitor analysis tool that shows the on-page SEO factors that define the success of your competitors.

 If you succeed in getting links and social shares, you can build authority so that you get more organic traffic, acquire more customers and boost sales.
+Using this internal audit activity will show on your financial statement.
 Hubspot’s software provides efficient competitive analysis.
 By using it, TUI Travel’s brands saw a 20 – 50% increase in web traffic.

 Backlinks: Let’s look at your competitors’ backlink profiles.